CISecurity/CCPA-Docs/docs/Configuration Guide.md

 - PowerShell installed
 	- VMware.VimAutomation.Core module required as cmdlets for managing vSphere are needed
 - PowerCLI 6.5.1+ installed
+- SSH enabled for the duration of the assessment*

 Older versions of powerCLI will receive a warning printed in the assessor-cli.log when older, deprecated versions are encountered.
 On failure, the first line of the above example will show a result of "2" and will indicate that the version check has failed.
 A failure to connect and execute commands will result in "unknown" assessment results indicating that CIS-CAT Pro Assessor was unable to collect the system's state information.

 A version comparison result of "-1", indicates that the version check resulted in an "unrecognized format".
 Since the version could not fully be determined, accuracy of the results should be analyzed.

+\* In order to complete an assessment, CIS-CAT Pro utilizes PowerCLI which relies on ssh protocol.
+The CIS Benchmark recommends that ssh should be disabled.
+Organizations should consider the best management of ssh setting for the purpose of configuration assessments.

 **Connection Strings**